alexeilebedev/openacr/txt/intro.md

     dmmeta.ssimfile  ssimfile:test.project    ctype:test.Project
     EOF

-We decide that it is not necessary to align the columns in a ssimfile, but it looks nicer.
+It is not necessary to align the columns in a ssimfile, but it looks nicer.
 Also, leading and trailing whitespace on each line will be ignored.
 And the order of the lines shouldn't matter either.

-And now the only thing that's missing is some description of the columns.
+At this point, the only thing that's missing is some description of the columns.

 ### Describing The Columns

 We will need a new table, with one record for every type of column we have used so far.
-We will call it `dmmeta.field`, so now we need to add `ssimfile` and `ctype` records to the appropriate ssmifiles:
+We will call it `dmmeta.field`, so now we need to add field's `ssimfile` and `ctype` lines to the appropriate ssmifiles:

     $ echo 'dmmeta.ctype  ctype:dmmeta.Field' >> data/dmmeta/ctype.ssim